informalsystems/testnets/docs/network-layout-spec.md

       # Are these nodes' details to be included in the `genesis.json` file?
       # (Default: yes)
       in_genesis: yes

-      # Should these nodes' Tendermint services be started?
-(Default: yes)
-      start: yes

       # Where to find the configuration file to use as a template for
       # generating configuration for all of the nodes in this sub-network.